ruthranayaki03/Prasunet_WD_02/README.md

 # Stopwatch ⏱️

-A sleek and intuitive web-based stopwatch created with HTML, CSS, and JavaScript.
-Perfect for timing your workouts, cooking, or any activity! 🔥
+This Stopwatch Web Application is a simple and user-friendly tool built using HTML, CSS, and JavaScript.
+It allows users to measure elapsed time with precision and ease.

 ## Features